sahithiburada/InnoAisle/README.md

-# InnoAisle - Walmart Store Intelligence Platform
+# InnoAisle - Intelligent Energy Conservation And Aisle Arrangement Platform

 An AI-powered retail analytics platform for optimizing store traffic and energy efficiency using real ML data.